 - 2 cups chopped carrots

 - 1 dash pepper

 - 12 ounce bag egg noodles If you can find them, frozen egg noodles are amazing in this recipe, but dry noodles work well, too.

 - In a large stock pot, cook onion, celery, and carrots in oil until soft but not browned.
 (About 10 minutes on medium heat.)

 - Add broth and bring to a boil.

 - Turn down to a simmer.
 Add spices.
 Cook 20 – 60 minutes to allow flavors to blend.

-- Add egg noodles according to package instructions, adding more broth or water if needed.
+- Add egg noodles according to package instructions (about 10-15 minutes), adding more broth or water if needed.

 - When noodles are done, add cooked turkey or chicken.

-- Simmer an additional 10 minutes, then serve with crackers or bread.
+- Simmer an additional 10 minutes, then serve.